katnaps/nixos-base/README.md

 # vim configuration.nix
 ```
 once you've done that, and before you install NixOS.
 You will need to create flake.lock file from flake.nix, do so with

+## nix flake update
+since experimental-features "nix-command flakes" has not been enable yet,
+you will need to use a special flag to temporarily be able to use nix flake update
+use the command below:
 ```
 # nix --extra-experimental-features "nix-command flakes" flake update
 ```